PowerCodersOrg/powercoders.org/site/content/city/career-day.md

   Do you work for an IT company or an IT department in the Romandie? \

-  We are looking for companies who are potentially willing to offer an internship for the Powercoders graduates as of July/August 2020. \
+  We are looking for companies who are potentially willing to offer an internship for the Powercoders graduates or alumni. \

   \